antoine77340/Mixture-of-Embedding-Experts/README.md

 You can try to search for any videos from the MPII (Test/Val) or MSRVTT dataset with your own query.
 The model was trained on the MPII dataset.

-The demo is available at: willo-demo.inria.fr
+The demo is available at: http://willo-demo.inria.fr

 ## References